Priya22/project-dialogism-novel-corpus/ReadMe.md

     - `Character ID`: The ID assigned to the character
     - `Main Name`: The *main* name associated with each character
     - `Aliases`: A list of aliases by which the character is referred to throughout the text
+    - `Gender`: Character gender, as inferred from pronouns used by the author.
+'U' if unknown, 'X' if un-annotated.
+    - `Category`: A rough categorization into major, intermediate, and minor characters based on the amount ad proportion of spoken dialogue.

 ### Helper Files
 The IPython notebook `load_data.ipynb` shows how to load and read the data files for a novel using the `pandas` library for Python (version 3.7 or above).